soodoku/tldr/summaries/42_news_that_matters.md

-Post-treatment measures = performance in each area + general performance post-treat general performance ~ post-treat performance in each area * treatment hypothesis = beta for the topic covered is higher. seems like multiple things could explain the change in beta? what is the right s.e. for this?
+Post-treatment measures = performance in each area + general performance post-treat general performance ~ post-treat performance in each area * treatment hypothesis = beta for the topic covered is higher. seems like multiple things could explain the change in beta?
+What is the right s.e. for this?
-* beta could be higher because of projection --- people adjust their topical ratings to be more consistent with their general eval. of the pres. solve with 2sls with pre-treatment topical ratings as an instrument (not clear what's going on). could you not solve it by regressing post-treat general eval. on pre-treat topical * treatment?
+* beta could be higher because of projection --- people adjust their topical ratings to be more consistent with their general eval. of the pres. solve with 2sls with pre-treatment topical ratings as an instrument (not clear what's going on).
+Could you not solve it by regressing post-treat general eval. on pre-treat topical * treatment?

 * in exp.
 8 --- stories chosen to highlight a high degree of pres. responsibility. in others, not so.